Information On Forage Fish

 The key considerations when selecting and stocking forage fish

-1) Obtain knowledgeable advice on appropriate forage fish species for your pond.
+1) Obtain knowledgeable advice on appropriate & best forage fish species for your pond.

 2: Purchase fish from a trusted source, such as Smith Creek Fish Farm.